 Hosted by the National Park Foundation, the National Park Service, and the Department of the Interior, a lively and engaging Twitter chat got the National Park Week party started!
 On April 18, 2019, a few days prior to National Park Week, park lovers united on Twitter to share their favorite memories, tips, and stories about national parks.
 Catch up on the conversation here.
 And, we welcome you to add your own thoughts and reflections using the hashtags #FindYourPark / #EncuentraTuParque, as well as sharing and retweeting.

 Download Free Park Guides

 Whether you’re a hiker, a historian, a romantic, a family with kids, a crowd-lover or someone seeking solitude, the National Park Foundation’s FREE Owner’s Guide series is jam-packed with ideas to help you plan your next national park adventure!

 Bookmark the Calendar of Events

 From ranger-led programs, to festivals, to volunteer opportunities, there are exciting events taking place all across the country.
-Check out the National Park Service’s event calendar to discover what’s going on near you.
+Check out the National Park Service’s event calendar (scroll down on that page and you’ll see it!) to discover what’s going on near you.

 Take Advantage of a Really Good Deal

-While the majority of our more than 400 national parks don’t have an entrance fee, there are 118 sites that do.
-However, in celebration of National Park Week, each of these parks are offering free admission on the first day of National Park Week, April 21.
+While the majority of our more than 400 national parks never charge an entrance fee, in celebration of National Park Week, all of them offer free admission on April 20, the first day of National Park Week.
 There are also free or reduced rate annual passes available for active duty military families, fourth grade students, senior citizens, volunteers, and people with permanent disabilities.

 Get Your Healthy Dose of Parks

-On April 29, parks and programs across the country (and park partners too!) will celebrate National Park Prescription (ParkRx) Day with a variety of activities such as hikes, health screenings, yoga, and volleyball.
+On April 28, parks and programs across the country (and park partners too!) will celebrate Park Rx Day with a variety of activities such as hikes, health screenings, yoga, and volleyball.